jasoncovelli/mechanical-engineering-portfolio/aircraft-conceptual-design/README.md

 **4. Cabin & Crew Layout**
 - Developed crew station layout with visibility and operational constraints in mind
 - Configured passenger cabin consistent with mission and weight objectives
-- The final configuration derived from the selected design parameters is shown in Figures 2 and 3

 **5. Project Coordination**
 - Organized team meetings and deliverables